polarityjam/polarityjam/docs/Usage.rst

 .. note::
-    Cellpose does always save the segmentation files as ``*_seg.npy`` even if the masks contains nuclei.
+    Cellpose GUI does always save the segmentation files as ``*_seg.npy`` even if the masks contains nuclei.
 Rename this file according to the pattern above to use it in Polarity-JaM as nuclei mask.

 Parameter file